ziamohseni/benchmark-configs-II142X/README.md

-## Benchmark configs
+## Benchmark Configs II142X
-change the settings if needed and push the changes.
+This repo contains the configs used with SeBS, also result of experiments.

+### To run all selected experiments for a provider
+Copy the "experiments" folder to your SeBS root directory, then run the scripts under each provider.

 ### Command used to run the experiment:
 ```bash